ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

   Foo.hs:15:1: warning: [-Wunused-top-binds]
       Defined but not used: ‘far’

-With this proposal, these warnings would be produced instead, assuming ``-freport-indirectly-unused-bindings`` is enabled:
+With this proposal, these warnings would be produced instead, assuming ``-Windirectly-unused-binds`` is enabled:

 ::

-  Foo.hs:3:1: warning: [-Wunused-imports, -freport-indirectly-unused-bindings]:
+  Foo.hs:3:1: warning: [-Wunused-imports, -Windirectly-unused-binds]:
       The import of ‘Data.List’ is used only by the following unused binding: ‘foo’ except perhaps to import instances from ‘Data.List’ To import instances alone, use: import Data.List()